jonykrause/verify-translations/readme.md

-Verifies translations integrity given a path to JSON translation files and an array of supported languages
+Verifies translations integrity given a path to JSON translation files and an array of supported languages (JSON file names that should be supported)

 # Example